junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean frowns.
 "What do you mean?"

 "You've dealt with Apocalypse before -- and won.
 And all those other big events you told us about?
-End of the world sounds almost just like another Thursday now -- which, I'll guess doesn't freak you out as much as they used to.
+End of the world sounds almost just like another Thursday now -- which, I'll guess, doesn't freak you out as much as they used to.
 Lucifer isn't in his peak, and Sam has control over him, so that's also a relief.
 I don't think you really care that much about all those other angels, Dean," she pauses, looking at Dean in the eyes, "so there's only one thing -- one man, one angel -- left, really."

 "Cas."
 Dean breathes out, having to admit.
 "Yeah, I'm worried about him.
 I got reason to."

 Jo hums thoughtfully, picking her words carefully.
 "He seemed a little different now, since the last time I remember.
 The Castiel I knew was all powerful and real angelic, with all those energies and powers and wings.
 Now he seems... softer, more human."

 Dean lowers his head, rubbing his temple with a bitter huff.
 "Yeah, tell me about it.
-He's gone through a lot, the life with us is tiring."
+He's gone through a lot; life with us is tiring."
 "Tiring" isn't even enough to *begin* to cover how much Cas has been through, Dean thinks.
-He died and came back so many times, he turned human too.
+He died and came back so many times, he turned human, too.
 He's totally exhausted lately.
-When's the last *he* saw Cas go all powerful and celestial?
+When's the last time *he* saw Cas go all powerful and celestial?
 Dean frowns deeper.

 "That's not what I mean," Jo cuts his thoughts off.